-9 Ibid.
+8 Ibid.

-10 Updated Analysis of Employment Data for Computer Occupations, NFAP Policy Brief, National Foundation for American Policy, June 2021.
+9 Updated Analysis of Employment Data for Computer Occupations, NFAP Policy Brief, National Foundation for American Policy, June 2021.

-11 Stuart Anderson, "Trump DOL Wage Rule Remains Threat To H-1B Visas And Immigrants," Forbes, February 17, 2021.
-12 Ibid.
+10 Stuart Anderson, "Trump DOL Wage Rule Remains Threat To H-1B Visas And Immigrants," Forbes, February 17, 2021.
+11 Ibid.

-The Biden administration delayed the effective date of the rule, and has suggested it may ask for more information or formal comments from the public.
-The rule was championed by Trump White House adviser Stephen Miller and has been applauded by the nation's leading anti-immigration group.
+The Biden administration delayed the effective date of the rule, and asked for more information from the public.
+The rule was championed by Trump White House adviser Stephen Miller and was applauded by the nation's leading anti-immigration group.
+On December 1, 2020, a federal judge had vacated the earlier version of the DOL rule and a DHS regulation designed to restrict H-1B visa holders.

-A third restriction, which appears to have support in the Biden administration, is Trump's final regulation to eliminate the H-1B lottery and instead award H-1B petitions from highest to lowest salary.
+Another H-1B restriction, which appears to have support in the Biden administration, was Trump's final regulation to eliminate the H-1B lottery and instead award H-1B petitions from highest to lowest salary.
 Many attorneys consider the rule to be unlawful.
-The rule is likely to result in many international students and other young people being unable to obtain an H-1B petition, while favoring senior employees who typically demand higher salaries because of their years of work experience.
+A National Foundation for American Policy analysis found the rule is likely to result in many international students and other young people being unable to obtain an H-1B petition, while favoring senior employees who typically demand higher salaries because of their years of work experience.
 Startups and smaller companies would likely also be placed at a disadvantage.
-The rule has been delayed.